Boston Landmarks Commission: Responsibilities

 The chief responsibilities of the Landmark Commission include identifying historic resources through preservation surveys, protecting and recognizing historic properties through designation, and preserving designated Landmarks through the design review process.

 The BLC also administers Article 85 Demolition Delay for the entire city of Boston.
 Whenever a building proposed to be demolished is determined by BLC staff to be significant, the public is invited to testify at a public hearing.
-If the BLC invokes a 90-day Demolition Delay as a result, there is an opportunity for the community to participate in discussions with the developer and explore alternatives to demolition.
+If the BLC invokes a 90-day "demolition delay" as a result, there is an opportunity for the community to participate in discussions with the developer and explore alternatives to demolition.

-The Commission meets twice a month on second and fourth Tuesdays - Design Review starts a few hours prior to the business portion at every fourth Tuesday hearing.
-Applicants propose changes to a Landmark by presenting at the hearing, and the public is invited to comment.
+The commission meets twice a month on second and fourth Tuesdays.
+A design review starts a few hours prior to the business portion at every fourth Tuesday hearing.
+Applicants propose changes to a landmark by presenting at the hearing, and the public is invited to comment.

 Commissioners

-Commissioners are nominated by professional and neighborhood organizations, and appointed by the Mayor.
-Most are also confirmed by City Council.
+Commissioners are nominated by professional and neighborhood organizations, and appointed by the Mayor of Boston.
+Most are also confirmed by the Boston City Council.
 All commissioner positions are voluntary.
-There are 85 commissioner slots among the Boston Landmarks Commission and the 9 local historic commissions, although BLC commissioners also hold slots on local commissions.
+There are 85 commissioner slots among the Boston Landmarks Commission and the 10 local historic commissions, although BLC commissioners also hold slots on local commissions.